Kahsolt/water-quality-predict/doc/api.md

 // NOTE: <name> in url must starts with 'rgr_' or 'clf_'
 // <= *.yaml file
 interface {
-  overwrite?: bool,   // overwrite if exists, default to false }
+  overwrite?: bool    // overwrite if exists, default to false }
 ```